roman-milk/roman-milk.github.io/naughty-girl.md

+===

- ****** Naughty Girl Ch.
-07 ****** byStoryTeller07© It was so very naughty sitting at her desk in the short skirt, without panties.
+It was so very naughty sitting at her desk in the short skirt, without panties.
 Wriggling and pulling at the hem was an automatic movement, which she tried to hide in case she was noticed.
 The teacher hardly noticed anyone, unless they were too boisterous.
 He relentlessly carried on with a droning lecture, whether anyone took any notice or not.

  At last the lesson finished and it was time for home.
 Jim had swapped his locker with someone so as to be near hers, so they would meet up between classes.
 Jim took her hand once they were outside, directing her back toward the storeroom.